mochi-hpc/mochi-ssg/README.md

 support, set CC=mpicc (or equivalent) in configure.
 If you wish to disable MPI entirely, use --disable-mpi (you can also force MPI inclusion through --enable-mpi).

-# Documentation

-The example is the best documentation so far.
-Check out examples/ssg-example.c (and the other files) for usage.
-The example program initializes ssg, pings peer servers as defined by their ssg rank, and shuts down via a chain communication.

-# Running examples

-cd to your build directory and run:

-$top\_level\_dir/examples/run-example-\*.sh

-See the script contents for how these translate to example execution.